 When you've selected your type of catch, freshness is key.
 The next best thing to a fresh-caught fish is the freshest fish the store has to offer.
 This is where your eyes and nose come into play.
 The flesh of the fish should look firm and translucent.

-If the flesh is starting to fall apart or appears opaque, skip it.
+If the fillets are starting to fall apart or the flesh appears opaque, skip it.
 If you're using whole fish, look the fish dead in the eyes.
 The eyes should be glossy and clear.
 The fish should also not smell, well, fishy.
 The ocean is salty which means the fish should smell briny.
 Fish that stinks means it's a no-go.

 Put It on Ice